 Listen to this beautiful version by pianist George Winston:

-Many first-year students can learn this piece, as long as they have the coordination to master the four-note figure which the right hand repeats over and over again. ("TAH, tee-tee Tah, TAH, tee-tee Tah.")
+Many first-year students can learn this piece (particularly older students), as long as they have the coordination to master the four-note figure which the right hand repeats over and over again. ("TAH, tee-tee Tah, TAH, tee-tee Tah.")

 When introducing it, I always give them just the right hand motif the first week, because it is tricky!
 A great many of them come back the next week playing four equal quarter notes (sounding like the beginning of the "Dies irae -- Day of Wrath!" not "Hark, how the bells!"), and wondering why all the spark seems to have gone out of the song.

 Try this: whether the RH is playing the figure "c, b-c, a", (or the LH as in the very beginner versions), the execution of that tricky figure repeated over and over again is facilitated by a DROP of the hand onto the keys on each beat 1.
 HARK how the bells, SWEET sil-ver bells, ALL seem to say, THROW cares a-way...